CodeChain-io/codechain-keystore-cli/README.md

     getKeys     : Get all saved addresses
-    createKey   : Create new key with passphrase deleteKey   : Delete key with passphrase and address
+    createKey   : Create new key with passphrase deleteKey   : Delete the key of the given address

  Examples: